 Anna Nguyen, the Healthy Kids blog editor, is a health freelance writer and was a former reporter at the Courier Post and Burlington County Times in South Jersey.
 She has written about various health topics for publications and Websites, including the Philadelphia Inquirer and WebMD, and health-related research for Temple University, University Communications.
 She has a master's degree in health journalism from the University of Minnesota.
-Her two energetic girls - ages 1 and 3 - keep Nguyen busy on her toes.
+Her two energetic girls - ages 6 and 4 - keep Nguyen busy on her toes.

 Christopher C. Chang, M.D., Ph.D. received his medical degree from the Georgetown University Medical School.
-He completed an internship and residency in pediatrics at the Children's Hospital of Los Angeles and a fellowship in allergy and immunology at the University of California.
+He completed an internship and residency in pediatrics at Children's Hospital of Los Angeles and a fellowship in allergy and immunology at the University of California at Davis.
 He has a particular interest in food and environmental allergies and bone immunology.
 Formerly, he was Professor of Pediatrics at Thomas Jefferson University, and currently he is a Clinical Professor of Medicine in the Division of Rheumatology, Allergy and Clinical Immunology at the University of California at Davis.

 Katherine K. Dahlsgaard, Ph.D., is lead psychologist at the Anxiety Behaviors Clinic at the Department of Child and Adolescent Psychiatry and Behavioral Sciences at the Children's Hospital of Philadelphia.
 She is a licensed clinical psychologist in Pennsylvania and New York with expertise in cognitive-behavioral therapy for children, adolescents, and young adults.
 She specializes in the evaluation and treatment of anxiety disorders, particularly selective mutism, social anxiety disorder, obsessive-compulsive disorder, and phobias.
 Dr. Dahlsgaard also frequently treats children with problems that commonly present with anxiety, such as difficulty sleeping alone and food selectivity.

 A recipient of a National Science Foundation Fellowship award, Dr. Dahlsgaard is a frequent lecturer and guest speaker and has published widely in scientific journals and books on the topics of child development, psychopathology, mental health, and human virtue.
 She was formerly Assistant Professor of Psychology at the Chestnut Hill College School of Professional Psychology and has taught undergraduate and graduate level courses on human development, child psychopathology, and cognitive-behavioral interventions.
 At CHOP, she trains the psychiatry fellows in cognitive-behavioral techniques and supervises their CBT cases.

-Garry A. Emmett, M.D., F.A.A.P., has been a primary care pediatrician in South Philadelphia and Center City since 1979.
+Gary A. Emmett, M.D., F.A.A.P., has been a primary care pediatrician in South Philadelphia and Center City since 1979.
 He is currently an attending pediatrician at Nemours Pediatrics, Philadelphia and director of hospital pediatrics at Thomas Jefferson University Hospital.
 Dr. Emmett has taught at Jefferson since he graduated from the medical college in 1976 and his pediatric residency in 1979 and is currently a professor of pediatrics at Jefferson Medical College of Thomas Jefferson University.
 He has been president of the Philadelphia Pediatric Society and is on the board of Pennsylvania Asthma Partnership and many professional organizations.
 He is a promoter of better health care for children with asthma and is one of the sponsors of the annual Asthma Disparities Conference in West Philadelphia.
 Dr. Emmett has written many research articles, book chapters and a textbook for the hospital well-baby nursery, called Field Guide to the Normal Newborn.
 He is married to Marianne Ruby, a gynecologist, and has four adult children, one grandchild and several more on the way.
 He has lived in Center City Philadelphia for four decades.